Stephen Wilkins was hired as SVP of human resources, diversity, equity and inclusion for CPB.

 “I am honored to have this opportunity to join the outstanding team at CPB,” Wilkins said.
 “I have been so fortunate to work with talented people during my time in the public education sector and military.
 Now I look forward to using the knowledge and experience in organizational management to help CPB maintain a great workplace for the success of our employees in our public broadcasting mission.”

-Ideastream Public Media in Cleveland named Wendy Turner GM for public TV and radio services.
+Ideastream Public Media in Cleveland named Wendy Turner GM of Ohio public media services.

 In the newly created role, Turner will oversee the Ohio Channel, the Ohio Public Radio and Television Statehouse News Bureau and the recently formed statewide news collaborative.
 Turner will be a part of Ideastream Public Media’s executive leadership team.